guillaumeeb/isae-supaero-aibt103-bigdata/src/22_Dask_Pangeo.md

 [ Just use the Dask tutorial](https://github.com/dask/dask-tutorial)

+Try to follow by order of importance:

+- Dask Dataframes
+- Distributed
+- Parallel and Distributed Machine Learning
+- Next, if you have more time
+  - Array
+  - Bag (this should remind RDDs of Spark)

 # Pangeo tutorial or finish deploying your computing platform

 [Just try some use cases here](https://gallery.pangeo.io/)